 Among 1019 pediatric patients exposed to Qelbree 100 mg to 400 mg in short-term trials, a total of nine patients (0.9%) reported suicidal ideation (N=6), behavior (N=1) or both (N=2).
-Eight patients (0.8%) reported suicidal behavior or both on the Columbia Suicid Ideation Rating Scale (C-SSRS), a validated scale that assesses suicidal behavior.
-Additional patients treated with placebo reported suicidal behavior during the clinical trials, but did not report it on the C-SSRS.
+Eight patients reported suicidal ideation or behavior on the Columbia Suicide Severity Rating Scale (C-SSRS), a validated scale that assesses suicide risk.
+An additional patient treated with Qelbree reported suicidal behavior during the clinical trials, but did not report it on the C-SSRS.
 Among 463 patients treated with placebo in these studies, two patients (0.4%) reported suicidal ideation on the C-SSRS.
 No patients treated with placebo reported suicidal behavior.
 No completed suicides occurred in these trials.

-Among 180 adults treated with Qelbree, a total of three patients (1.6%) reported suicidal ideation on the C-SSRS, versus 0 of 183 adults treated with placebo.
+Among 189 adults treated with Qelbree, a total of three patients (1.6%) reported suicidal ideation on the C-SSRS, versus 0 of 183 adults treated with placebo.
 No adults treated with either Qelbree or placebo reported suicidal behavior on the C-SSRS in the study.
 No attempted or completed suicides occurred in the trial.

-Patients treated with Qelbree had higher rates of insomnia and irritability (see Adverse Reactions (6.1)).
+Patients treated with Qelbree had higher rates of insomnia and irritability [see Adverse Reactions (6.1)].
 Although a causal link between the emergence of insomnia and irritability and the emergence of suicidal impulses has not been established, there is a concern that these and other symptoms such as depressed mood, anxiety, agitation, akathisia, mania, hypomania, panic attacks, impulsive behavior, and aggression may represent precursors to emerging suicidal ideation or behavior.
-Thus, patients being treated with Qelbree should be observed for the emergence of these symptoms.
+Thus, patients being treated with Qelbree should be observed for the emergence of precursor symptoms.

 Closely monitor all Qelbree-treated patients for clinical worsening and emergence of suicidal thoughts and behaviors, especially during the initial few months of drug therapy, and at times of dosage changes.
-Consider changing the therapeutic regimen, including possibly discontinuing Qelbree, in patients who are experiencing emergent suicidal thoughts and behaviors or symptoms that might be precursors to emerging suicidal ideation or behavior, especially if these symptoms are severe or abrupt in onset, or were not part of the patient's presenting symptoms.
+Consider changing the therapeutic regimen, including possibly discontinuing Qelbree, in patients who are experiencing emergent suicidal thoughts and behaviors or symptoms that may be precursors to emerging suicidal ideation or behavior, especially if these symptoms are severe, persistent, or worse than past levels of functioning and/or symptoms.
 Advise family members or caregivers of patients to monitor for the emergence of suicidal ideation or behavior, and to report such symptoms immediately to the healthcare provider.